Frequently Asked Questions

 Where do I park?

-Sync Counseling Center has a private parking lot behind the building that is accessible from Sierra Madre Blvd.
+The Sierra Madre location has a private parking lot behind the building that is accessible from Sierra Madre Blvd.
 Two-hour street parking is also available on Sierra Madre Blvd.

 What do I do when I have arrived?

-If you’ve parked in the parking lot behind the building, ascend the stairs or use the elevator to access the second floor and enter through the back door to find the lobby.
+Sierra Madre: If you’ve parked in the parking lot behind the building, ascend the stairs or use the elevator to access the second floor and enter through the back door to find the lobby.
 If you’ve parked on the street, enter through the front door and climb the stairs to find the lobby.
 Please have a seat in the lobby and flip the light switch that corresponds to my name to let me know you have arrived.